MohammedAwadEleash/ASP.NETWebAPISurveyBasketApp/README.md

   Empowers users to effortlessly create, manage, and participate in polls, streamlining data collection and engagement.

 - **📝 Audit Logging:**
-  Implements audit logs to track resource changes, ensuring transparency and accountability.
+  Implemented audit logging using Serilog to track changes on resources, ensuring transparency and accountability in user actions.

 - **⚠️ Centralized Exception Handling:**
   Provides unified error management to handle exceptions gracefully, significantly enhancing the user experience.